author: Mieczysław Sowiński, MA

 Chapter III Straight line, circle and wavy line in nature and architecture

-3.1 What are the lines and where do they appear
+3.1 What lines do we have and where do they occur

 3.2 Waviness of matter

 Chapter IV The emotional value of the line.

 Chapter V Is it possible to compromise between straight and wavy lines in architecture?
 Is beauty in the architecture of single-family houses just an ornament or something else?